BusbyLab/git-gh-demo/README.md

     git commit -a

-By default, this command commits all of the changes we just added and opens up an instance of `nano`:
+This command commits all of the changes we just added and opens up an instance of `nano`:

     GNU nano 6.2